Quantum Complexity of $T\bar{T}$-deformation and Its Implications: Introduction

 Interestingly, there are a few useful and simple holographic prescriptions that retain geometric intuition available in correspondence with this deformation.
 One of them is known as the \emph{holography at finite cut-off} \cite{V}, see also \cite{Guica}-\cite{Taylor}.
 According to this proposal, the deformation is correspondingly implemented in the bulk by removing the asymptotic region of the bulk spacetime and placing the theory on a finite radius cut-off.
 The finite radius of the cut-off surface then would be proportionally related to the parameter of deformation.
+By analyzing the energy spectrum of the deformed theory, we can gain insights that guide us toward this holographic proposal.
+The deformation parameter can indeed take on two opposite signs.
+We stick to the conventions of \cite{V}, where the positive sign is considered relevant.
+In this case, the spectrum is bounded from below; however, it becomes imaginary at very high undeformed energies.
+To avoid this, one must remain sufficiently distant from the UV modes, which are located very close to the boundary of AdS.
+This leads us to eliminate the asymptotic region of the bulk space by imposing a finite radius cut-off.
+In parallel, and considering the opposite sign, a single-trace deformation of string theories in AdS$_3$ has been introduced, which exhibits many aspects of the $\ttb$-deformation.
+For details, one can refer to \cite{Asrat:2017tzd}-\cite{Giveon:2017nie}, and we also suggest \cite{Jiang:2019epa} for a general discussion on the signs of the deformation parameter.

-This proposal has been verified in many aspects.
+This finite cut-off proposal has been verified in many aspects.
 One of the primary verifications is the coincidence of the energy spectrum in both field theory and gravity sides.
 See also \cite{Bhattacharyya:2023gvg}-\cite{He:2024xbi} for other recent developments in this area.

 This proposal also has provided the capability to compute the various quantities of deformed theory in the context of quantum information theory.
 For example, one can follow the holographic proposals for computing the entanglement entropy and replace the asymptotic boundary with a finite radius cut-off.
-The existing results show a perfect match between the holographic outcome and what one gets from the field theory computations in the presence of the $\ttb$-insertion \cite{Donnelly:2018bef}-\cite{FarajiAstaneh:2022qck}.
+Specifically, one can analytically calculate the entanglement entropy for the deformed theory defined on a sphere, with the entangling region being a hemisphere.
+The holographic proposal introduced above is capable of replicating this result in the context of AdS/CFT correspondence \cite{Donnelly:2018bef}.
+For further developments in this area, see \cite{Park:2018snf}-\cite{FarajiAstaneh:2022qck}.
 A key object in such calculations is an extremal holographic hypersurface.
 A subtle point to note is that the original theory lives on the asymptotic boundary and we only renormalize the extremal volumes, while the modified theory lives on a finite boundary from the beginning and the extremal volumes are all automatically renormalized.